Algafix/pico-tesla-charging-port-opener/README.md

 Raspberry pico - Tesla charging port opener
 ===

 Tesla's charging port signal has been known for years.
-There are several projects about how to retransmit it, how to sample it for HackRF or other SDR's and how to transmit it from a microcontroller or a Raspberry Pi.
-However, I couldn't find a micropython implementation.
+There are several projects about how to retransmit it, how to sample it for HackRF or other SDR's and how to retransmit it.
+However, I couldn't find a micropython implementation so I decided to have some fun.

 The signal has simple ASK/OOK modulation with 2.5 kHz of sample rate, easy enough to attempt a microcontroller micropython implementation.